dmparrishphd/Shapiro/README.md

 A discipline like this is necessary for reliability and [reproducibility](https://www.nap.edu/catalog/25303/reproducibility-and-replicability-in-science).

-**Shapiro changes by the addition** of new files, _not_ by breaking code and mutilating existing files.

-**Shapiro does not have "versions."**
-Components either exist or not.
-You may use them in any combination.
-You may use the advanced features of R to reinterpret them in ways I have not anticipated.

 I do _not_ promise to adhere to the same discipline for all _other types of files_, nor for the R files in other directories.
 Specifically, files in the [Dev](./Dev) directory are volatile.